hypercore-protocol/hyperdrive-daemon/README.md

 #### `hyperdrive stop`
 Stop the daemon.

+### Debugging Commands
+If you're testing bug fixes or features, some of these commands might be useful for you.

+#### `hyperdrive debug clear`
+Delete all read-only drives from disk.
+This will clear up storage, and makes it easier to test networking issues during development (as doing a `debug clear` will force you to re-sync test drives when the daemon is restarted).

+This command *must not* be run while the daemon is running.

 ## FUSE
 Using FUSE, the Hyperdrive daemon lets your mount Hyperdrives as normal filesystem directories on both OSX and Linux.
 To use FUSE, you need to run the `setup` command before you start the daemon the first time: